 NPN Emitter Follower Stage

 The NPN emitter follower comes after the PNP emitter follower.
 The purpose of this second emitter follower is to offset the VBE voltage offset of the PNP transistor with the VBE voltage of the NPN transistor.
 Both the NPN and PNP emitter followers allow for the proper power to be delivered to the load and give an overall voltage gain close to unity.
+Again, a small resistor value decreases voltage but increases the current gain.
+A resistor value of 90Ω was used.